Satchmo.com - New Orleans Music

 JANUARY 28

-1885 Late trad jazz clarinetist Louis "Big Eye" Nelson was born (Louis DeLisle) in New Orleans in 1885; Nelson studied under Lorenzo Tio, Sr. and played with Manuel Perez, Billy Marerro, Papa Celestin, the Original Creole Orchestra, and Kid Rena.
+1885 Jazz clarinetist Louis "Big Eye" Nelson was born (Louis Nelson Delisle) in New Orleans on January 28, 1885.
+Nelson studied under Lorenzo Tio, Sr. and played with Manuel Perez, Billy Marerro, Papa Celestin, the Original Creole Orchestra, and Kid Rena.
+He passed away on July 20, 1949 at age 64.
+Read more here.
+Listen to Big Eye Louis Nelson Delisle music on YouTube.

-1978 New Orleans bounce artist Big Freedia was born (Freddie Ross) in New Orleans in 1978.
+1978 Bounce music artist, TV personality, and cultural influencer Big Freedia was born (Freddie Ross) in New Orleans in 1978.
+See bigfreedia.com.

-2001 Aerosmith, N'Sync, Britney Spears, Mary J. Blige and Nelly performed during the half-time show of Super Bowl XXXV, held at Raymond James Stadium in Tampa in 2001.
+2001 Aerosmith, N'Sync, and special guests Britney Spears, Mary J. Blige and Nelly performed during the halftime show of Super Bowl XXXV, held at Raymond James Stadium in Tampa on January 28, 2001.
+All 5 artists took part in the show finale of "Walk This Way".
 The score of the game was Baltimore Ravens 34, New York Giants 7.

 JANUARY 29

-1920 Late piano player, vocalist, songwriter and bandleader Paul Gayten was born in Kentwood, LA in 1920; Gayten was a seminal figure in New Orleans R&B; his early bands backed up Roy Brown, Chubby Newsome, Larry Darnell and others, producing R&B hits on the DeLuxe and Regal labels; after a stint in New York, Gayten formed a band in New Orleans that included tenor sax legend Lee Allen; this group played at the Brass Rail on Canal Street for 5 years in the early 50's; he later moved to Los Angeles, working for Chess Records in a variety of capacities.
+1920 Late piano player, vocalist, songwriter and bandleader Paul Gayten was born in Kentwood, LA on January 29, 1920.
+Gayten was a seminal figure in New Orleans R&B. His early bands backed up Roy Brown, Chubby Newsome, Larry Darnell and others, producing R&B hits on the DeLuxe and Regal labels.
+After a stint in New York, Gayten formed a band in New Orleans that included tenor sax legend Lee Allen.
+This group played at the Brass Rail on Canal Street for 5 years in the early 50's He later moved to Los Angeles, working for Chess Records in a variety of capacities.
+Gayten died in Los Angeles on March 26, 1991 at age 71.
+Listen to Paul Gayten music on YouTube.

-1932 Late trumpeter and vocalist Frank Assunto was born in New Orleans in 1932; Frank, along with brother Fred (on trombone), founded the original Dukes of Dixieland band in 1948
+1932 Late trumpeter and vocalist Frank Assunto was born in New Orleans on January 29, 1932.
+Frank, along with brother Fred (on trombone), founded the original Dukes of Dixieland band in 1948.
+Frank Assunto died of a heart attack on February 25, 1974 at age 42.

-1995 Sergio Mendes and Hank Williams Jr. performed during the pregame show of Super Bowl XXIX, held at Joe Robbie Stadium in Miami in 1995.
+1995 Hank Williams Jr. performed during the pregame show of Super Bowl XXIX, held at Joe Robbie Stadium in Miami in 1995.
+Hank performed a Super Bowl 29 rendition of his famous Monday Night Football song (video).
 The score of the game was San Francisco 49ers 49, San Diego Chargers 26.

-2002 Ivan Neville was the musical guest on The Late Show With David Letterman on this day in 2002
+2002 Ivan Neville was the musical guest on The Late Show With David Letterman on January 29, 2002.
+He performed "What You Want From Me".
+You can watch a clip of the video on Ivan's Facebook page.

 2011 The Britney Spears single "Hold It Against Me" made its debut at #1 on the Billboard Hot 100 chart in 2011.
 Britney became just the second artist in the chart's 52-year history to debut multiple songs at #1.
 Her prior chart topping debut was with "3" in October of 2009.
 Brit joined Mariah Carey as the only acts to debut at #1 more than once (Carey managed the feat three times).
 "Hold It Against Me" was Spears' fourth #1 hit on the Hot 100 (priors were "3", "Womanizer" and "...Baby One More Time").